 About Lemonade Alley

 At its core, Lemonade Alley is just a lemonade stand contest.
-Kids build stands.
+K-12 students build stands.
 They sell lemonade.
-But the “twist” is that they do it for a charity of their choice.
-Which makes Lemonade Alley an all-in-one innovation challenge, entrepreneurial contest and charitable giving program.
-For the kids, it’s about empowerment and finding the hero within.
-For adults, it’s a chance to play like a kid again and build family, professional and community relationships.
+But the “twist” is that they do it for charities of their choice.
+This makes Lemonade Alley an all-in-one innovation challenge, entrepreneurial contest and charitable giving program.
+For youth, it’s about empowerment and finding the hero within.
+For adults, it’s a chance to play like a kid again and strengthen family, professional and community relationships.

-Bottomline, Lemonade Alley is about creating champions.
+Lemonade Alley is about creating champions.
 Heroes.
-Smart kids.
-Giving kids.
+Smart students.
+Giving students.
 Great parents.
 Engaged teachers.
 Generous sponsors.
-And a stronger community for all.
+And better communities for all.

-Lemonade Alley began in Honolulu, Hawaii in 2011 where 21 world leaders, including American President Barrack Obama, convened for the International Asian Pacific Economic Cooperative (APEC) Summit.
-At the same time, the American economy was hard hit by a economic recession.
+Lemonade Alley began in Honolulu, Hawaii, in 2011 where 21 world leaders, including U.S. President Barrack Obama, convened for the Asia-Pacific Economic Cooperation (APEC) Summit.
+The American economy was mired in the Great Recession.
 At the same time, the demand for business and entrepreneurial programs in schools was beginning to trend.
-So we set about “killing two birds with one stone” by creating Lemonade Alley as a way for kids to learn that business is fun as well as for them to show the world how to save the economy through entrepreneurship.
-Since the contest was to be a financial challenge, we decided to have all money raised to be donated to charities of the kids’ choices.
+So we set about “killing two birds with one stone” by creating Lemonade Alley.
+Students would learn that business is fun, and we’d show the world how to save the economy through entrepreneurship.
+Since the contest is a financial challenge, we decided to have all proceeds donated to charities chosen by the students.

-In succeeding years, Lemonade Alley has become more clearly defined as an entrepreneurship meets philanthropy challenge.
-This unique position was captured in our 2013 slogan, “Profit to Share” which has stuck as the event’s permanent slogan.
-Through this theme, our goal is to communicate that the world is bountiful enough for innovators to support themselves yet also be able to give back to the community at the same time.
+In succeeding years, Lemonade Alley has become more clearly defined as an entrepreneurship-meets-philanthropy challenge.
+This unique position was captured in our 2013 slogan, “Profit to Share,” which became our mantra.
+Our message is that the world is bountiful enough for innovators to support themselves while giving back to their communities.

-On behalf of the entire Lemon Crew and BizGym Foundation, thanks for helping empower the idea of Profit to Share!
+On behalf of the entire Lemon Crew and Bizgenics Foundation, thanks for helping empower the idea of Profit to Share!

 Love, Lemons & Aloha,